FrancesoM/tarsier-vision/README.md

 ## Userspace modifications

-I am planning to add all of these in a dockerfile + some scripts so that at least the userspace methodology can be reproduced nicely.
+I have created a dockerfile to easily run the app from.
+It can be built ...
+TODO

 On the userspace side the inference works by using pycoral that under the hood works with tensorflow lite runtime to load a model and send the weights and inference tensor to the TPU.
 Talking to the TPU is done through a tensorflow mechanism called "delegate" that will link to the libedgetpu static library.